-With regards to the governance of the Fund's investee companies, the Sub-Investment Manager will seek quality and established management teams that have formalised governance structures which the Sub-Investment Manager believes lead to better business outcomes.
+With regards to the governance of the Fund's investee companies, the Investment Manager will seek quality and established management teams that have formalised governance structures.
 Indicators that are considered in this analysis include, though are not limited to, any one or more of the following: board and committee composition and structure in terms of expertise and diversity; shareholder rights provisions; business ethics and compensation packages.
 The Fund will engage, through proxy voting and other mechanisms, to vocalise the importance of appropriate incentives (e.g., compensation) to enable long-term performance.
-This investment selection process may lead to the exclusion of investee companies where the Sub-Investment Manager determines that governance structures are inappropriate, such as a lack of alignment with long-term shareholders.
+This investment selection process may lead to the exclusion of companies where the Investment Manager determines that governance structures are inappropriate, such as a lack of alignment with long-term shareholders.

-The Sub-Investment Manager believes that a focus on these particular issues will both limit investment risks associated with Sustainability Risks, while contributing to a more responsible business approach that may potentially benefit performance.
-The application of the Fund's Sustainability Characteristics could result in performance that is better or worse than the performance of a similar fund, depending on the performance of the excluded investments and the investments included in place of such excluded investments.
+The Investment Manager believes that a focus on these particular indicators will both limit investment risks associated with Sustainability Risks, while contributing to a more responsible business approach that may potentially benefit performance.
+The application of the Fund's Sustainability Characteristics and Exclusion Policy (see below) could result in performance that is better or worse than the performance of a similar fund, depending on the performance of the excluded investments and the investments included in place of such excluded investments.

-At the Sub-Investment Manager's discretion, the Fund is permitted to make an investment without a written assessment on file at the time of purchase, as long as the Sub-Investment Manager believes the relevant security meets the Fund's binding requirements relating to Sustainability Characteristics and the written assessment is finalised shortly thereafter.
+At the Investment Manager's discretion, the Fund is permitted to make an investment without a written assessment on file at the time of purchase, as long as the Investment Manager believes the relevant security meets the Fund's binding requirements relating to Sustainability Characteristics and the written assessment is finalised shortly thereafter.